MarcusOtter/Speldesign-Estetiska-BOT/README.md

 ### `checkupdate [upstream]`
 Check if there is an update available from the specified upstream.
 `upstream` is an optional parameter that defaults to origin/master.
-This is the branch that should be checked against.
+This is the branch that should be checked against.<br>

 ### `update [upstream]`
-Download changes and update the bot from the specified upstream.
+Download changes and update the bot from the specified upstream.<br>
 `upstream` is an optional parameter that defaults to origin/master.
 This is the branch that changes should be downloaded from.

 ### `draw [amount] [item]`